money-god/auction-keeper/README.md

 **NOTE**: _Bidding models_ are only used for surplus and debt auctions, not collateral auctions.

-## Quickstart for Fixed Discount Collateral Auctions
+## Quickstart for Fixed Discount Collateral Auctions: Run as a docker container

 ### 1) Send RAI (AKA system coins) to your keeper address